Cobra-Technologies-GmbH/OmegaCoin/doc/developer-notes.md

 ```

 **Sanitizers**
-PIVX can be compiled with various "sanitizers" enabled, which add
+OMEGACOIN can be compiled with various "sanitizers" enabled, which add
 instrumentation for issues regarding things like memory safety, thread race
 conditions, or undefined behavior.
 This is controlled with the
 `--with-sanitizers` configure flag, which should be a comma separated list of